Wireup

 ๐ก๏ธ Improved Safety¶

-Wireup is mypy strict compliant and will not introduce type errors in your code.
-It will also warn you at the earliest possible stage about configuration errors to avoid surprises.
+Wireup is mypy strict compliant and will not introduce type errors.
+It will also warn at the earliest possible stage about configuration errors to avoid surprises at runtime.

 The container will raise errors at creation time about missing dependencies or other issues.